aoyi/Stat-159-Project-2/code/README.md

 ## Code README

-This code folder contains three sub-folders: functions, scripts tests.
+This code folder contains two sub-folders: functions and scripts.

 The functions folder contains eda-functions and regression-functions.